MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 >
 > ***Relevant for**: [Azure Information Protection classic client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients)*

-> [!NOTE]
+>[!NOTE]
-> To provide a unified and streamlined customer experience, Azure Information Protection's classic client and Label Management in the Azure portal are being deprecated as of March 31, 2021.
+> To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are **deprecated** as of **March 31, 2021**.
+While the classic client continues to work as configured, no further support is provided, and maintenance versions will no longer be released for the classic client.
 >
-> This time frame enables all current Azure Information Protection classic client customers to transition to the AIP unified labeling, which uses Microsoft Information Protection's Unified Labeling solution.
-Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).
->
+> We recommend that you migrate to unified labeling and upgrade to the [unified labeling client](rms-client/clientv2-admin-guide-install.md).
+Learn more in our recent [update](https://techcommunity.microsoft.com/t5/microsoft-security-and/azure-aip-portal-label-amp-policy-management-admin-experience/ba-p/2182678) on the deprecation.

 This tutorial describes how to migrate your organization's Azure Information Protection deployment from the classic client, and label/label policy management in the Azure portal, to the unified labeling solution and [Microsoft 365 sensitivity labels](/microsoft-365/compliance/sensitivity-labels).